 We exclude Sages giving advice or information in the following areas: investment advice or credit counseling; fortune telling; gambling advice; pharmacy referral services; pseudo pharmaceuticals advice; sexually-oriented or pornographic advice; the promotion of extremist or offensive political, racial or religious views or beliefs; promotion or endorsement of illegal activities in any country Sage.fm operates in; and any advice or information that breaches copyright, trademark or trade secrets of any third party.

-Simple – the first time you either message or initiate a conversation with a Sage, you will be guided through a brief sign-up procedure.
-If you’re simply messaging a Sage, you can skip entering your payment details until your first conversation.
+Becoming a Seeker is simple – the first time you either message or start a conversation with a Sage, you will be guided through a brief sign-up process.
+If you are simply messaging a Sage, you won’t be required to enter your payment details until your first conversation.

-Once you’re a Seeker, you can access your message and conversation history any time you like.
+Once you have registered as a Seeker, you can access your message and conversation history at any time.

 If a Sage’s profile appeals to you, but you aren’t quite sure if they are exactly who you’re looking for, you can message them for more information.

-(Please note that this doesn’t mean that a Seeker should get into a prolonged message exchange with a Sage.
+(Please note, this doesn’t mean a Seeker can enter into a prolonged message exchange with a Sage.
 Sages expect no more than one or two messages to determine if they are the right fit for you.)

-Messaging can also be used to organize a suitable time for you both.
+Messaging can also be used to organize a suitable consultation time for you both.

 Seekers are asked to both rate and comment on their conversations with Sages.
-If you believe that a Sage is not as qualified or knowledgeable as they claim to be, let us know and we will look into it.
+If you believe that a Sage is not as qualified or knowledgeable as they claim to be, please contact us and we will investigate.

-Associations are created and managed by one or more Association administrators.
-Association administrators can invite and approve Sages to affiliate with their Association.
-Associations can then market these grouped Sages within a single profile page.
+Business Pages are created and managed by one or more administrators.
+These administrators can invite and approve Sages to join their Business Page and then market these grouped Sages within a single profile page.

-Sage.fm reduces its commission for all Sages affiliated with an Association by 5% (in recognition that Associations perform vetting and marketing work that Sage.fm would otherwise have to undertake).
-However, Associations can determine how much of a conversation’s remaining revenue is paid to the Sage and how much is paid to the Association.
-This can range from 0 to 100% (if Sages are paid a salary by the Association, for example).
+Business Page administrators can determine how much of a Sage’s conversation revenue is paid to the Sage and how much is paid to the Business Page owner.
+This can range from 0% to 100% (e.g. if Sages are already paid a salary by the owner of the Business Page).

-Note: It will be clearly stated in a Sage’s dashboard how much revenue the Sage receives and how much the Association receives.
+Note: It will be clearly stated in a Sage’s dashboard how much revenue the Sage receives and how much the owner of the Business Page receives.

-Associations must be approved by Sage.fm before they can join the platform.
-Associations are usually invited to join the platform by Sage.fm or recommended by other Associations, but they can also apply to Sage.fm directly.
+Business Pages must be approved by Sage.fm before they can join the platform.
+Business Pages are usually invited to join the platform by Sage.fm or recommended by other Business Page owners, but they can also apply to Sage.fm directly.

-Like Sages, Association administrators are required to demonstrate that they have the necessary qualifications, experience or credentials before their Association is approved.
-Associations are responsible for ensuring their Sages have strong domain knowledge, relevant qualifications, and good communication skills.
+Like Sages, Business Page administrators are required to demonstrate that they have the necessary qualifications, experience or credentials before their Business Page is approved.
+Business Pages are responsible for ensuring their Sages have strong domain knowledge, relevant qualifications, and excellent communication skills.

 Sage.fm uses Stripe to process all transactions between a Sage and a Seeker.
 As per the current policies and procedures of Stripe, a Sage is usually paid within three days of each conversation.

-Sage.fm uses Stripe to process all transactions between a Seeker and an Association.
-When a Seeker pays for an Association-affiliated Sage, their credit card is debited twice: once for the Sage component, and once for the Association component (the total of these two transactions equalling the total cost of the conversation).
-As per the current policies and procedures of Stripe, an Association is usually paid within three days of each conversation of an affiliated Sage.
+Sage.fm uses Stripe to process all transactions between a Seeker and a Business Page.
+When a Seeker pays for a conversation with a Sage who is affiliated with a Business page, their credit card is debited twice: once for the Sage component, and once for the Business Page component (the total of these two transactions equals the total cost of the conversation).
+As per the current policies and procedures of Stripe, a Business Page is usually paid within three days of each conversation with an affiliated Sage.

-We charge a Service Fee which we use to market and promote our Sages and Associations, ensure secure transactions and develop exciting new features.
+We charge a Sage.fm Service Fee, which is used to market and promote our Sages and Business Pages, ensure secure transactions and develop exciting new features.